-In Have a New Kid by Friday, Dr. Leman tells a story about 15-year-old Melissa who was approached and offered a cigarette.
+In his book, Have a New Kid by Friday, Dr. Leman tells a story about 15-year-old Melissa who was approached and offered a cigarette.
 Because she had a strong sense of belonging within her family, she didn’t need the cigarette and replied, “No thanks.
 We Crayburns don’t smoke.”

-By creating a healthy self-esteem, a sense of belonging helps your child resist peer pressure and creates a set of expectations for your children to attain.
+By creating healthy self-esteem, a sense of belonging helps your child resist peer pressure and creates a set of expectations for your children to attain.
 For Melissa, it was the expectation that her family doesn’t smoke.

 The third way to build self-esteem in your children is to give them the gift of competence.
-Children become competent when they experience life first hand.
+Children become competent when they experience life first-hand.
 If you are an overprotective parent, you’ll need to fight the urge to do for your children what they can do for themselves.

 In his book, Dr. Leman writes: